 Students will first write an 8 page paper critiquing in depth one or two of the articles we've read.
 This will be due about a month into the semester.
-Second, students will write a 15 page paper on a topic relevant to the course materials modeled on the articles we read.
+Second, there will be a take home, open book midterm exam about two weeks prior to the drop date.
+Third, students will write a 15 page paper on a topic relevant to the course materials modeled on the articles we read.
 It will be due about 10 days before classes end.
 The aim is write a mini-IS article.
 These tend to critique other scholars while also adding original arguments, develop new theories, and/or discuss policy problems in detail.
 These papers will be distributed, presented, and critiqued in the final class sessions.
 Do not forget this is a USEM with a required emphasis on writing and speaking.